CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 .. code-block:: text

    ansible-galaxy collection build --force builds a collection artifact that can be stored in a central repository.
-By default, this command builds from the
-   current working directory which in our case is ansible-aci.
+By default, this command builds from the current working directory, which in our case is ansible-aci.

-   ansible-galaxy collection install cisco-aci-* --force installs the built collection in our current working directory ansible-aci.
+   ansible-galaxy collection install cisco-aci-* --force installs the built collection in our current working directory, ansible-aci.

-   cd ~/.ansible/collections/ansible_collections/cisco/aci changes our directory to aci where tests are performed.
+   cd ~/.ansible/collections/ansible_collections/cisco/aci changes our directory to aci, where tests are performed.

-   ansible-test sanity --docker --color --truncate 0 -v used to run sanity tests inside docker which already have all the dependencies.
+   ansible-test sanity --docker --color --truncate 0 -v is used to run sanity tests inside Docker, which already has all the dependencies.

-   ansible-test network-integration --docker --color --truncate 0 -vvv --coverage aci_<your module name> used to run integration tests inside docker.
-We can
-   either run the the integration test on one module or all the modules by omitting the name altogether.
+   ansible-test network-integration --docker --color --truncate 0 -vvv --coverage aci_<your module name> is used to run integration tests inside Docker.
+We can either run the integration test on one module or all the modules by omitting the name altogether.

    We add the --coverage option to any test command to collect code coverage data:
    1. ansible-test coverage report